 The FX-8350 provides high resolutions.
 This causes the GPU to be taxed because it has to work hard to produce each frame but it handles it well.

-The high refresh rate/high FPS in the FX-8350 is a main concern for gaming.
+The high refresh rate/high FPS in the FX-8350 is the main concern for gaming.
 It can start a bottleneck because the refresh rate can’t keep up.

 Overall, the FX-8350 is a good gaming processor and performs at a high level.